 Anh P. Nguyen, PhD

-Anh P. Nguyen, PhD, is a Research Postdoctoral Fellow at the Institute for Health Research.
+Anh P. Nguyen, PhD, is a Scientific Research Associate at the Institute for Health Research.
 His research focuses on health and health disparities, social determinants of health, and the well-being of vulnerable populations, such as socioeconomically disadvantaged, criminal justice involved, and substance use affected individuals.